Getting Started¶

 Key points:

-- Tools are registered with @mcp.tool()
+- Custom tools are registered with @environment.tool() decorator

 Client Setup¶

-# examples/python/test_client.py
+# scripts/personal_assistant_test_client.py

 from a2a.client import ClientFactory